 In this course, the student learns to create an image that is professional and marketable to galleries and commercial art buyers.
 They also learn to organize, promote and set up a one-person show.
-Prerequisite: The course will be taken in the student's final semester after having completed the recommended painting courses.
+Prerequisite: Course taken in the student's final semester after having completed the recommended painting courses.